brankozajamsek/brankozajamsek.github.io/index.md

 ![logo](/images/profile/logo2.png)

 I am an acousticians currently working as a research associate on characterising the effects of noise on sleep and environmental sleep.
 I am interested in a wide range of topics most of which involve signal analysis, acoustic measurements and application of Bayesian methods.
 See [here](../publications) for an overview of my scientific publications.
 You can also find me on [GoogleScholar](https://scholar.google.com.au/citations?hl=en&user=k2uin0EAAAAJ).
-Originally, I have studied Acoustics at the Universities of Salford and did my PhD in Sydney at the University of New South Wales in Aeroacoustics.
+Originally, I have studied Acoustics at the University of Salford and did my PhD in Sydney at the University of New South Wales in Aeroacoustics.

 ## Main Research Interests